-Christmas is such a beautiful season of giving… but I have to admit, the rampant consumerism that comes along with the holiday can start to edge out those feelings of goodwill, family togetherness, and celebration!
-For many years now, I’ve been attempting to practice a slower, simpler way of celebrating Christmas which includes making handmade gifts to give to family and friends.
+I have to admit, the rampant consumerism that comes along with gifting holidays can start to edge out those feelings of goodwill, family togetherness, and celebration!
+For many years now, I’ve been attempting to practice a slower, simpler way of celebrating holidays, which includes making handmade gifts to give to family and friends.
 I’m especially fond of “consumable” gifts.
 Most people I know have more than enough “stuff” in their homes, so I love giving gifts that the receiver can use up, like mixes for baked goods, a gourmet “dinner in a basket” with all the ingredients to make a decadent meal, or bath products like soaps and bath bombs.

 The perfect Numi-inspired consumable gift?
 Tub tea!
 Tub tea is just like bath salts or a bath soak, but contains loose, dried herbs and tea.
 Because loose herbs can be quite messy in a bathtub (and wreak havoc on your poor bathroom drain), tub teas are usually contained in a small bag (or tea ball) that “steeps” in your tub.

-Tub Tea is an especially perfect gift for the health-conscious person on your Christmas gifting list, who will be sure to recognize the healing ingredients in each jar or packet!
+Tub Tea is an especially perfect gift for the health-conscious person on your list, who will be sure to recognize the healing ingredients in each jar or packet!

 Here are three of my favorite tub tea combinations- each with just a few ingredients and so simple to whip up in just a few minutes.